jfrog/frogbot/README.md

 ### Overview

 JFrog Frogbot is a Git bot that scans your git repositories for security vulnerabilities.
-1. It scans pull requests right after they are opened, but before they are merged.
-This unique capability ensures that the code is scanned and can be fixed even before vulnerabilities are introduced in the code base.
+1. It scans pull requests immediately after they are opened but before they are merged.
+This process notifies you if the pull request is about to introduce new vulnerabilities to your code.
+This unique capability ensures that the code is scanned and can be fixed even before vulnerabilities are introduced into the codebase.
 2. It scans the Git repository periodically and creates pull requests with fixes for vulnerabilities that are detected.

 It supports the following Git providers: